South Shields MP will 'certainly not' claim Christmas party on expenses

 “At a time when abuse towards MPs is heightened, this will only exacerbate that abuse.”

-The watchdog has been criticised for being ‘naive’ and ‘irresponsible’ by allowing claims for Christmas parties.
+Her Jarrow colleague Kate Osborne also criticised the decision: “IPSA’s new guidance that would allow MPs to claim the cost of food and refreshments for Christmas parties is completely inappropriate – even more so during Conservatives’ cost-of-living crisis,” she said.

+“I welcome the news that John Cryer MP, chair of the Parliamentary Labour Party, will be writing to IPSA to urge them to reconsider this guidance.”

-The announcement brought about a rare show of unity from Labour and Conservatives when opposition frontbencher Jess Phillips – in a post on Twitter retweeted by Foreign Secretary James Cleverly – said IPSA had been ‘irresponsible’.
+The IPSA announcement brought about a rare show of unity from Labour and Conservatives when opposition frontbencher Jess Phillips – in a post on Twitter retweeted by Foreign Secretary James Cleverly – said it had been ‘irresponsible’.

 “Just want to say no one asked for this, no one I know will use it,” she said.